A true pilaster is a decorative feature that gives the effect that it is used to support a ceiling in or outside a building.

 Types of kitchen pilaster

-When designing your kitchen with pilasters in mind, you need to consider if you want pilasters on the base units, the wall units or both.
-Don’t forget to factor in the pilasters into your kitchen plan as well as they measure around 100mm in width.
+When designing your kitchen with pilasters in mind, you need to consider if you want pilasters on the base units, the wall units or both, if you want to keep the units all lined up.
+Don’t forget to factor in pilasters into your kitchen plan, as they measure around 100mm in width.

 Some examples of our kitchen pilasters, taken from our Innova Linwood Oak styles are shown below.
 There is 1 pilaster for base units and 2 different height ones for your wall units to match the height of unit that you choose.